-The newly-restored machine will be officially unveiled at its new home in Kingston Road at noon on Saturday September 24th.
-The public ceremony will be followed by a programme of entertainment in the Northern Vaults and Lamb Yard, with stalls and stands, and an exhibition of collaborative, specially-commissioned artwork by local artist Serena Pugh and Bath-based poet Hannah Teasdale, on the theme of the Avon Rubber Factory.
-A further exhibition, The Occasion, is work by artists Mervyn Grist and Julie Smith based around the marriage bouquet of Jack Moulton and Beryl Greene who were married in Singapore in 1914.
+The newly-restored machine was officially unveiled at its new home in Kingston Road at noon on Saturday September 24th2016.
+The public ceremony was followed by a programme of entertainment in the Northern Vaults and Lamb Yard, with stalls, stands, and an exhibition of collaborative, specially-commissioned artwork by local artist Serena Pugh and Bath-based poet Hannah Teasdale.
+The theme was the Avon Rubber Factory.
+A further exhibition, ‘The Occasion’ work by artists Mervyn Grist and Julie Smith was based around the marriage bouquet of Jack Moulton and Beryl Greene who were married in Singapore in 1914.
 The bouquet is part of the Moulton Archive at the Wiltshire & Swindon History Centre.

 Three films relating to the Avon Rubber factory, produced as a result of collaboration between film-makers and volunteers, was shown in the Vaults in Lamb Yard.